For Contract Manufacturers

 All five run on the same orchestration layer

-What Major Tom does for CMs
+What The Captain does for CMs

 Workflows built for the multi-customer floor.